opendocsg/opendoc-dwp-mobile/E-commerce Order.md

 # E-commerce Order
+Buying things for work can be as easy as online shopping in your personal lives.
+Say hello to the Seamless E-commerce Purchase initiative

 This initiative is currently in its **pilot phase**.
 Only agencies in the pilot phase will see the mini-apps.

 If you are a **buyer** using the **E-commerce Order** mini-app, refer to sections **2 to 8**.